linked-db/linked-ql/site/docs/flashql/index.md

 await db.query('SELECT `name` FROM `users`', { dialect: 'mysql' });
 ```

-Where not specified, FlashQL's dialect defaults to `postgres`.
+Where not specified at any scope, FlashQL's dialect defaults to `postgres`.

 ## Compatibility